 First, if you get a stain like this, try to get it out immediately.
 If you let it sit, especially if the sun hits it, it will set up in the fabric.
 The next thing to keep in mind is that you verify that ALL of the shade can be submerged.

 For example, wood blinds, motors, any specialty lift system and many other types of window coverings, should never touch water at all.
 Verify with your original paperwork as to the proper care and cleaning of your product, and if you can’t find it, search the internet for the manufacturer’s website, where these instructions should be found.

 Spot Cleaning –

 This is the type of cleaning that many people think to use after some sort of accident.
-These are probably due to splashing from a sink, or kitchen accidents.
+These are probably due to splashing from a sink, or kitchen accidents or even pet stain removal.
 We are all probably picturing the two year old in their high-chair flailing their arms wildly with food flying off of their spoon onto the window coverings.

 Aughhhh!
 Never fear, spot cleaning is here.
 Your best bet: water.
 Next: soapy water.
 Next: spot cleaning solution (think Shout Wipes, Tide Pen or similar.
 Do follow the manufacturer’s instructions as some solutions can fade colors and cause other damage).
 Act quickly, and be gentle.

 Some materials are very delicate, and heavy scrubbing can erode the fabric quickly.
 Even the paint on wood blinds or shutters can wear through very quickly causing a bigger problem than the original stain.